cs-canigo/build-your-own-radar/README.md

 2. Go to https://github.com/cs-canigo/portal/blob/master/content/drafts/radar.md and update the last line containing

-`<script type="application/javascript" src="https://rawgit.com/cs-canigo/radar/master/main.xxx.js">` and give the new commited filename here.
+`<script type="application/javascript" src="https://rawgit.com/cs-canigo/radar/master/main.xxx.js">` and place the name of the new commited filename here.

 **NOTE:** Custom CSS looks like not used at the moment.
 Figure out what we miss.